 2010 Confidence(s) de Seguin - more concentrated and fatter wine than 2009.
 Tannin is riper here.
 Exceptional stuff.
 96p.

-Thursday the 26th March
+Thursday the 26th of March

 Jonathan Maltus

-2014 Teyssier St.Emilion (70% Merlot + 30% Cabernet Franc) - aromatic, very good acidity, spicy fruit, silky tannin, very good structure and length.
+2014 Teyssier St.Emilion (70% Merlot + 30% Cabernet Franc) - aromatic, very good acidity, spicy fruit, silky tannin, good structure, and length.
 90p.

-2014 Le Carre St.Emilion (85% Merlot + 15% Cabernet Franc, 1 ha on top of St.Emilion village, just close to Clos Fourtet, thick clay + soft limestones) - black cherries, fine acidity and backbone, well-knitted and well-balanced, very complex and with a long finish.
+2014 Le Carre St.Emilion (85% Merlot + 15% Cabernet Franc, 1 ha on top of St.Emilion village, just close to Clos Fourtet, thick clay + soft limestones) - black cherries, fine acidity, and backbone, well-knitted and well-balanced, very complex and with a long finish.
 Clever wine work here.
 91-92p.
 Bought in 2004.

-2014 Vieux Chateau Mazerat St.Emilion (65% Merlot + 35% Cabernet Franc, 3.2 ha, situated in Mazerat sector close to Angelus) - terroir shows greatly, elegant and refined wine, splendid complexity, silky fruit and tannin.
+2014 Vieux Chateau Mazerat St.Emilion (65% Merlot + 35% Cabernet Franc, 3.2 ha, situated in Mazerat sector close to Angelus) - terroir shows greatly, elegant and refined wine, splendid complexity, silky fruit, and tannin.
 Excellent stuff.
 94p.
 2008 is the first vintage here.

-Le Nardian white AOC Bordeaux (20% Semillon, 60% Sauvignon and 20% Muscadelle) - lemon, acacia, apricot and peach, very good acidity, finishes smoothly.
+Le Nardian white AOC Bordeaux (20% Semillon, 60% Sauvignon, and 20% Muscadelle) - lemon, acacia, apricot, and peach, very good acidity, finishes smoothly.
 90p.

 Tertre Roteboeuf